Reinforcement Learning for on-line Sequence Transformation: Experimental study

 \subsection{Results}

 The results are presented in Table \ref{tab:nmt_results}.
 For each dataset and architecture, we show BLEU values computed on a~test split from checkpoints for which the BLEU value on a~validation split was the highest.
 We also show the number of parameters for each model.
 The highest values of BLEU for each dataset are bolded.
 On the Tatoeba test confined to sentences of length up to 22 words, all three architectures achieved similar BLEU.
 However, in the test confined to longer sentences, RLST outperforms the other architectures in 4 language pairs out of 5, usually by a~large margin.
-The architecture to achieve the best results on fairseq datasets is the transformer.
-RLST and the autoencoder with attention achieve similar BLEU on this benchmark.
-Unfortunately, testing the architectures on long sentences taken from IWSLT is not supported by fairseq and is in principle impossible without fairseq.
+The architecture to achieve the best results on fairseq datasets is the Transformer.
+RLST and the encoder-decoder with attention achieve similar BLEU on this benchmark.

-In order to gain an additional insight into operation of the RLST interpreter agent we present in Figure~\ref{fig:READWRITE} the timing of taking the READ and WRITE actions.
-As one may expect, initially the agent is mostly reading, then is as much reading as writing, and finally is mostly writing.
-It appears that for most of the time the agent has read about 5 more words than it has written.
+In order to gain an additional insight into the operation of the RLST interpreter agent we present in Figure~\ref{fig:READWRITE} the timing of taking the READ and WRITE actions.
+As one may expect, initially, the agent is mostly reading, then reading and writing ratios are roughly equal, and finally, the agent is mostly writing.
+It appears that the agent has read about five more words than it has written for most of the time.
 That seems to correspond to a~common intuition: A~human interpreter also needs to be delayed a~few words in producing an~accurate translation of a~speech.